Responsible investing

 Investment Exclusions

-For Australian or International listed shares, when Cbus itself (either through its internal or external investment managers) invests directly in those shares, we exclude direct investments in the following (subject to the exceptions set out further below):
+While integration is preferred, there are circumstances where we may consider exclusion of a sector or a specific asset type or stock from the Fund’s investment portfolio having regard to members’ best financial interests.
+For Australian or International listed shares, when we invest directly in those shares (either through our internal or external investment managers), we exclude direct investments in the following (subject to the exceptions set out further below):

-For the purposes of the Investment Exclusions, direct investment means investment in Australian or International listed shares whereby Cbus or its custodian (on behalf of Cbus) directly owns the relevant shares (and as a result, we can directly control what shares are and are not held).
+For the purposes of the Investment Exclusions, direct investment means investment in Australian or International listed shares where we or our custodian (on our behalf) directly owns the relevant shares (and as a result, we can directly control what shares are and are not held).

 For all other investments (including in the case of indirectly held Australian or International shares), we seek to apply equivalent investment exclusions where possible or relevant.
 This depends on the nature of the investment or the investment structure, for example:

-- Where Cbus does not directly own the underlying assets; and
+- Where we do not directly own the underlying assets, and

 - Other indirect equity and debt investments, for example through exchange traded funds (ETFs) or derivatives.